Gilgamech/website/Android.md

 - Any other card may be discarded to subtract 1 light or dark shift from the cost, down to 0.
 - Cards matching the plot color let you add or subtract 1 light or dark shift from the cost.
 ### Get a jump on the case.
-- Claim "First Player"ship on the next turn.
+- Claim 'First Player'ship on the next turn.
 ### Use Location Abilities
 - Major Locations allow Favors to be exchanged for other items.
 ### Use Event Abilities